phinguyen44/BADS_Project/README.md

 ### Evaluate

-1. Try different cutoff values? or penalties for FPR or FNR?
-FPR is worse because of lost sale
+1. Log loss error or Brier score or custom penalty function

 ## Variables (what to change)